What is rent to own?

 Nope!
 Your rent, top-up amount and the future purchase price are all locked in from the start, so you know what to expect.
 No surprises here!

-Can I get my money back?
+What if my circumstances change – can I get my money back?

 If anything’s unclear, just ask – we’re here to help.
 And if you’re still not sure rent-to-own is the right fit, it’s a good idea to get some independent financial advice before applying.